Shiyakusho: Manga

-Volume list
+Volumes

 Drama

 A ten-episode television drama adaptation was broadcast on TV Tokyo from October 17 to December 19, 2019.

 Original net animation

 An 11-minute original net animation (ONA), animated by Typhoon Graphics in cooperation with Frontier Works, was posted on YouTube on February 9, 2022.

 Reception

-As of February 2022, the manga had over 4.5 million copies in circulation.
+By February 2022, the manga had over 4.5 million copies in circulation.
+The manga placed fifth in Rakuten Kobo's second E-book Award in the "Long Seller Comic" category in 2024.